 In addition to electronics, drivers of all ages can have their attention taken away by food and drinks, conversations with other people in the car, or even events happening outside their vehicle.

 What can you do to keep your teen safe?
 The best thing a parent can do to keep their child from becoming a victim or injured in a wreck caused by distracted driving is to talk to them about the dangers of distracted driving.
 Also, become familiar with local and state laws.
-Let your teen know what you – and society – expect from them, and what the penalties will be for violating the rules.
+Let your teen know what you – and society – expect from them, and what the penalties will be for things like texting while driving.

 Best of all, lead by example.
 Never allow devices, people or anything else take your attention away from the road when you drive.
 Your child just may learn to do the same.

-If you or a loved one has been injured in a traffic accident due to someone being negligent and falling victim to distracted driving, contact the attorneys at Reyes Browne Reilley for a free case review today!
+If you or a loved one has been injured in a traffic accident due to another motorist’s distracted driving, contact the Dallas Texas car accident attorneys at Reyes Browne Reilley for a free case review today!